robin-raymond/zax.io/mutable.md

 ````

-### Mutable variables
+### `mutable` variables

 Variables contained with types marked as `immutable` or `constant` cannot have their values changed.
 In both of these cases, the inability to change contained values is both a promise and enforced by the compiler.
 However, cases do exist where a variable might need its contents changed despite the promise the contents of the type are not changing.

-To circumvent a compiler's enforcement of non changeable contained types, the `mutable` keyword must be declared on a variable.
+To circumvent a compiler's enforcement of non-changeable contained types, the `mutable` keyword must be declared on a variable.
 Declaring a variable as `mutable` is not the same as declaring a type as `mutable`.
 A variable declared as `mutable` implies the type's variable will be treated as non-`constant` even if the calling function is executed in a from `constant` function or from within an `immutable` type.

 A variable can be declared `mutable` entirely separate from the type's mutability.
 For example, mutable variable could be a pointer type to an immutable type named `SomeType`, i.e. `variable mutable : SomeType immutable*`.